Interview with Kenny Baker

 The Battle of Yavin

 Yavin IV is a small moon orbiting the gas giant Yavin.
 It’s also where the Rebel Alliance decided to set up camp.
-Most of the battle preparation scenes took place in the hangar, briefing room, and throne room, not counting the few exterior shots.
-The battle obviously took place in space and there were a few changes made from script to film.
-Let’s take a look.
+Most of the battle preparation scenes took place in the hangar, and briefing room, not counting the few exterior shots.
+The famous awards ceremony in the throne room closed out the film.
+The battle itself obviously took place in space, and there were a few changes from script to film.
+Let’s take a look at some of these differences.

 The Droids You’re Looking For

 C-3PO and R2-D2 are two of the most beloved characters in popular culture.
 They are also central to the Star Wars universe.
-Those first lines spoken by C-3PO (“Did you hear that?”) started us on a never-ending journey full of action and adventure that will live on forever.
-Faithful companions and servants, it’s a safe bet you’ll never see a Star Wars film without them in it.
-This semi-comedic pair never seem to be out of trouble and someone’s always searching for one or both of them at any given time.
+That first line spoken by C-3PO (“Did you hear that?”) started us on a never-ending journey full of action and adventure.
+This semi-comedic pair never seem to be out of trouble, and someone’s always searching for one or both of them at any given time.

 Utapau

-The history of the planet Utapau goes all the way back to George Lucas’ original drafts of the first Star Wars film, way back in the early 1970’s.
+The history of the planet Utapau goes all the way back to George Lucas’ original drafts of the first Star Wars film.
 Fans like myself were very pleased to see the planet finally make it into a film after all those years.
-It went through many phases of development but ended up as a green and swampy planet where some important events take place.
+It went through many phases of development, but ended up as a green and swampy planet where some important events take place.

 Return To Tatooine